 3.1 Electrical Conductivity (EC)

 The data with respect to electrical conductivity (EC) are presented in Figure 3.
 The electrical conductivity of seven land use patterns ranged between 0.11 and 1.91 dSm-1 and 0.10 and 1.88 dSm-1 at soil depths of 0-15 and 15-30 cm, respectively.
-The EC values were found in the normal to high category.
+The EC values ranged from normal to high

 Increased EC in agricultural land might be due to the accumulation of salts, while the lowest EC values are due to leaching, washing out, or erosion of salts.
 Higher EC was recorded in salt affected land this may be due to excess use of irrigation water with high EC and basin topography of characterized area where the water table is high and also due to seepage of water along with soluble salts and carbonates of Ca2+ and Mg2+ might have increased EC more than 1 dSm-1 indicating saline features which affect seed germination.
 Similar results were also revealed by Padole and Mahajan (2003) in swell-shrink soils of the Vidharbha region.